gkrislara/Asset-failure-detection/single_chan_pkt_fwd-master/README.md

 Single Channel LoRaWAN Gateway
 ==============================

-This is the repository downloaded from https://github.com/hallard/single_chan_pkt_fwd A minor change was done in main.cpp to aid my project which is menttioned in main.cpp file I do not hold any ownership for this repository and all the credits goes to the developer of the parent repository https://github.com/hallard/single_chan_pkt_fwd
+This is the repository is downloaded from https://github.com/hallard/single_chan_pkt_fwd A minor change was done in main.cpp to aid my project which is menttioned in main.cpp file I do not hold any ownership for this repository and all the credits goes to the developer of the parent repository https://github.com/hallard/single_chan_pkt_fwd